How to Boost Your Grades in High School

 5. Use Your School’s Resources

-Don’t overlook the resources your school offers—they’re there to help you succeed!
+If you’re focused on improving grades, don’t overlook the resources your school offers—they’re there to help you succeed!
 If you’re struggling with a subject, check out tutoring sessions or join a study group.
 Working with friends can make studying more fun and help you see things from a different angle.

 Most schools have libraries packed with textbooks, research materials, and quiet spots to study.
 And don’t forget about online resources—websites, videos, and quizzes can give you that extra boost when you need it.